Become a Lupus Advocate

 A lupus advocate engages in educating their federal, state, and locally elected officials about the cruel mystery of lupus.

 Whether through a letter, email, phone call, or face-to-face meetings with elected officials, lupus advocates are the vital voice on legislation and policies impacting people with lupus and their families.
-An advocate's voice makes a difference.

 Who can be a Lupus Advocate?

 Anyone who cares about lupus!
 You don't have to be an expert in government affairs to share your knowledge and story about lupus.

 How can I learn how to advocate?

 The Lupus Foundation of America created the Legislative Action Center to help keep you informed.
 Via the Legislative Action Center, you can: